‘Bachelor’ Chris Soules Shocks Fans With Surprise Visit To The ‘DWTS’ Audience Two Years After Fatal Crash

-Chris Soules has made a return to ABC—sort of.
-The former Bachelor star made a cameo in the Dancing With the Stars audience this week more than two years after his celebrity status was derailed due to legal troubles.
+Chris Soules has made a return to ABC— sort of.
+The former Bachelor star made a cameo in the Dancing With the Stars audience this week, more than two years after his celebrity status was derailed due to legal troubles.

 Soules posted an Instagram photo that showed him sitting with fellow Bachelor Nation stars Joe Amabile and Kendall Long in the audience of the celebrity ballroom competition.

-The still-single Bachelor star, whose engagement to his final pick, Whitney Bischoff, ended shortly after his season of the ABC dating show aired, noted in the caption to the pic that Bachelor in Paradise lovebirds Joe and Kendall are “relationship goals.”
+The still-single Bachelor star, whose engagement to his final pick, Whitney Bischoff, ended shortly after his season of the ABC dating show aired, noted in the caption that Bachelor in Paradise lovebirds Joe and Kendall are “relationship goals.”

-Fans chimed in to say it’s great to see Chris back in public after his personal troubles.
+Fans chimed in to say it’s great to see Soules back in public after his personal troubles.
 Others suggested that he should date Hannah Brown, an also currently-single Bachelor Nation veteran who is competing on this season of Dancing With the Stars.

 Soules, who competed on Season 20 of the show, even surprised his former DWTS partner, Witney Carson, with his cameo in the audience.
 Carson, who is partnered with actor Kel Mitchell this season, told Us Weekly she was shocked to see Soules in the audience.